Tam Lin Balladry

 And that's a token good enough,

-- "Take the Bible in your right hand,
+That you will find me there. - "Take the Bible in your right hand,

 With God for to be your guide,